artificial-intelligence-class/artificial-intelligence-class.github.io/index.md

 : 15% Midterm 1
 : 15% Midterm 2
 : 15% Midterm 3 <br/>
-There roughly one homework assignment per week, aside from weeks with exams.
+There is roughly one homework assignment per week, aside from weeks with exams.
 Students enrolled in CIS 421 may skip one HW assignment, or they may discard their lowest scoring HW assignment.
 You do not get late days back on the homework that you discard.
 Students enrolled in CIS 521 must complete all HW assignments and cannot discard their lowest scoring assignment.

 Collaboration Policy